Triangular decompositions: Reedy algebras and quasi-hereditary algebras: Characterising Reedy algebras in terms of quasi-hereditary structures

-(ii)$\Leftrightarrow$(iii) Condition (ii) implies, via the already proved implication (ii)$\Rightarrow$(i) and \cite[Theorem~4.12]{DS}, that there are bijections between the weights of $A$, $B$ and $C$.
-Thus we can apply \cite[Theorem~4.1]{Koe2}, which is valid without the additional assumption that $k$ is algebraically closed. \end{proof}
+(ii)$\Rightarrow$(iii) We may use the already proved implication (ii)$\Rightarrow$(i) which tells us that $A$ is Reedy with $A^-=B$, $A^+=C$ and a complete set of pairwise orthogonal idempotents $E=\{e_0,e_1,\dots,e_n\}$.
+By \cite[Lemma~4.12]{DS} for all $i=0,1,\dots,n$ the $A$--module $Ae_i/\sum_{\deg(e_l)<\deg(e_i)}\mathrm{Tr}_{Ae_l}Ae_i$ has a unique simple factor $L_{e_i}$ and by \cite[Theorem 4.14]{DS} the assignment $e_i\mapsto L_{e_i}$ defines a bijection between $E$ and the isomorphism classes of simple left $A$--modules.
+The cited statements are proved in the language of functor categories but they can be applied to the category of left $A$--modules; for further details see for instance the paragraph before \cite[Lemma~4.21]{DS}.
+By combining this with Lemma \ref{lem:basic_algebras} we deduce that there are bijections between the weights of $A$, $B$ and $C$.
+Thus we can now apply \cite[Theorem~4.1]{Koe2}, which is valid without the additional assumption that $k$ is algebraically closed as we are assuming that $B$ and $C$ are elementary.

+(iii)$\Rightarrow$(ii) One can apply directly \cite[Theorem~4.1]{Koe2} (again, the assumption that $k$ is algebraically closed is redundant). \end{proof}

+\begin{remark} In the proof of implication (ii)$\Rightarrow$(iii) in Theorem~\ref{thm:characterization} we refer to \cite[Theorem~4.1]{Koe2}.
+In this reference, the Cartan decomposition of $A$ is used to show that the ideal $J_t$ generated by the idempotents of highest weight is heredity, and that $A/J_t$ admits a Cartan decomposition too (then one proceeds by induction).
+This is akin to the strategy used in Corollary \ref{cor:heredity chain of Reedy} appearing later in this section, which provides yet another proof of quasi-heredity of Reedy algebras, making the corresponding heredity chains more transparent. \end{remark}

-\begin{remark} Theorem \ref{thm:characterization} implies that the concept of a Reedy decomposition of a finite-dimensional $k$-algebra coincides with the concept of Cartan decomposition of a quasi-hereditary algebra used in \cite[Theorem~4.1]{Koe2}.
+\begin{remark} Theorem \ref{thm:characterization} implies that the concept of a Reedy decomposition of a finite-dimensional $k$-algebra coincides with the concept of a Cartan decomposition of a quasi-hereditary algebra used in \cite[Theorem~4.1]{Koe2}.
 The term Reedy decomposition appears to fit much better to this kind of triangular decomposition, and thus we would like to suggest to use only this term in the future. \end{remark}